-To qualify for unemployment benefits, the applicant must:
+To have the rights for unemployment benefits, the applicant must:

 have worked in Iceland,